Chittagong: Utilities

+Administrative area

+The Chattogram is divided into 16 thanas: Akbarshah, Bakoliya, Bandar, Bayazid, Chandgaon, Double Mooring, Halishahar, Khulshi, Kotwali, Pahartali, Panchlaish, Patenga, Chawkbazar, Sadarghat, EPZ, and Karnaphuli.
+The thanas are subdivided into 41 wards and 211 mahallas.
+41 wards are governed by elected representatives under the Chattogram City Corporation.

 Education and research

 The education system of Chittagong is similar to that of rest of Bangladesh, with four main forms of schooling.
 The general education system, conveyed in both Bangla and English versions, follows the curriculum prepared by the National Curriculum and Textbook Board, part of the Ministry of Education.
-Students are required to take four major board examinations: the Primary School Certificate (PSC), the Junior School Certificate (JSC), the Secondary School Certificate (SSC) and the Higher Secondary School Certificate (HSC) before moving onto higher education.
+Students are required to take two major board examinations are :the Secondary School Certificate (SSC) and the Higher Secondary School Certificate (HSC) before moving onto higher education.
 The Board of Intermediate and Secondary Education, Chittagong is responsible for administering SSC and HSC examinations within the city.
 The Madrasah education system is primarily based on Islamic studies, though other subjects are also taught.
 Students are prepared according to the Dakhil and Alim examinations, which are controlled by the Bangladesh Madrasah Education Board and are equivalent to SSC and HSC examinations of the general education system respectively.
 There are also several private schools in the city, usually referred to as English medium schools, which follow the General Certificate of Education.

 The British Council supervises the O Levels and A levels examinations, conducted twice a year, through the Cambridge International and Edexcel examination boards.
 The Technical and Vocational education system is governed by the Directorate of Technical Education (DTE) and follow the curriculum prepared by Bangladesh Technical Education Board (BTEB).
 Chittagong College, established in 1869, is the earliest modern institution for higher education in the city.
 Chittagong Veterinary and Animal Sciences University is the only public university located in Chittagong city.
 Chittagong Medical College is the only government medical college in Chittagong.

 University of Chittagong is located 22 km north and Chittagong University of Engineering and Technology is located 25 km north of the Chittagong city.
-The University of Chittagong, which was established in 1966 is one of the largest universities in Bangladesh.
-Chittagong University of Engineering and Technology, established in 1968, is one of the five public engineering universities in Bangladesh and the only such university in the Chittagong Division.
+The University of Chittagong, established in 1966 is one of the largest universities in Bangladesh.
+Chittagong University of Engineering and Technology, established in 1968, is one of the five public engineering universities in Bangladesh and the only engineering university in the Chittagong Division.

 The city also hosts several other private universities and medical colleges.
 The BGC Trust University Bangladesh, Chittagong Independent University (CIU), Asian University for Women, Port City International University, East Delta University, International Islamic University, Premier University, Southern University, University of Information Technology and Sciences and the University of Science & Technology Chittagong are among them.
-Chittagong has public, denominational, and independent schools.
-Public schools, including pre-schools, primary and secondary schools, and special schools are administered by the Ministry of Education and Chittagong Education Board.
-Chittagong has governmental and non-governmental primary schools, international schools, and English medium schools.
-Jamia Ahmadiyya Sunnia Kamil Madrasa is also a famous Islamic University which situated in Chittagong.